Brightidea can be integrated with Microsoft Teams in a few different ways:

 You must have a Brightidea account to use the main functionality of the app.
 The first step is to log into your account.

-There is also an optional step for admins to log into Microsoft Graph in order to access details about other users in order to submit on their behalf.
+Coming soon: there will be an optional step for admins to log into Microsoft Graph in order to access details about other users in order to submit on their behalf.

 - If you are not continuing directly from the installation steps above, navigate to the "Chat" tab in Teams, and find the Brightidea bot chat